Frequently Asked Questions

 How do I find your office?

-We are located at 4500 9th Ave NE, Suite 300, Office #42, Seattle, WA 98105.
+We are located at 4500 9th Ave NE, Suite 300, Seattle, WA 98105.
 Our door is to the left of the AMC theater entrance, where you will take the elevator up to the 3rd floor.
-Once there, go straight, take a left at the end of the corridor and make a right at the second hallway across from the small waiting area.
+Once there, go straight, take an immediate right and follow the hallway straight to our front door.
 Don’t hesitate to call us at (206)853-0534 if you are having trouble finding us.

 Schedule an appointment with one of our nutritionists today.